-Participants included people that attended DFfA workshops and programmes and ADHAZ staff and community food workers involved in the delivery of such programmes and workshops.
-Three main methods were used to gather both generated and naturally occurring data: four focus groups (involving 19 participants, nearly all female), four participant observation sessions (involving 33 participants, 25 of whom were female), and content analysis of 61 items that appeared in the local media over a three month period.
+Participants included people that attended DFfA sessions and workshops and ADHAZ staff and community food workers involved in their delivery.
+Three main methods were used to gather both generated and naturally occurring data:

+- four focus groups (involving 19 participants, nearly all female) - four participant observation sessions (involving 33 participants, 25 of whom were female) - content analysis of 61 items that appeared in the local media over a three month period.

 Focus groups were conducted from September to November in 2005.

-Summary of findings
+1.3 Summary of findings